cybertraining-dsc/sp21-599-356/project/index.md

 ## 5.2 Scenario two(regional climate dataset)

 The final MAE of train set is around 0.10 and the one of test set is around 0.14.
-The RMSE between real data and predicted data is around 185205.
+Also, the RMSE between real data and predicted data is around 185205.
 Although the predictive graph still differ compared to real graph, it shows similar trends in shape.

 ![Figure 5](https://raw.githubusercontent.com/cybertraining-dsc/sp21-599-356/main/project/images/Error_For_SenarioTwo.png)